 The LTER Science Council Meeting, where the principal investigators manage Network business and plan new Network-wide science initiatives, takes place in the late spring each year, with location rotating among LTER sites.

-In addition, the Network Communications Office works to facilitate cross-Network connections at three major scientific meetings each year.
+In addition, the Network Office works to facilitate cross-Network connections at three major scientific meetings each year.
 Look for a list of LTER-related talks and posters a few weeks before the ESA, AGU, and Ocean Sciences Meetings.

 For new information managers